Frances Blaisdell: Biography

 Chamber Music Magazine wrote in a 1992 article that "Every woman flute player in every major American orchestra, every little girl who plays the flute in a school band, has Frances Blaisdell to thank.
 She was the first."

 Personal life

 She met and married Alexander Williams in 1937.
 He was the first clarinetist of the New York Philharmonic and principal clarinet of the NBC Symphony.
 Together, they formed the Blaisdell Woodwind Quintet (with the aforementioned members from the Philharmonic) and the Blaisdell Trio.
 The couple have two children together, son John and daughter Alexandra Hawley, also a flutist and lecturer at Stanford University.
 Her daughter studied with Jean-Pierre Rampal.

+Commercial Recording

+Blaisdell is heard on the 1960 Golden Crest LP No. 4020 recording, "The Flutist's Showcase: The Artley Flute Quintet," along with Murray Panitz, Frederick Wilkins, Harry Moskevitz, and James Pellerite.